TangYiChing/A-method-to-discover-combinatorial-variants-within-transcription-factors-associated-with-gene-expres/README.md

 ## Outputs

 There are four output files, each of which has output prefix combined with string of "study" and chr"chrom" or "snpset".
-We used study="TFTWAS", chr"chrom"="chr22" and snpset="Illumina" as an example:
+We used study="TFTWAS", chr"chrom"="chr22" and snpset="Illumina_chr22" as an example:

 1. TFTWAS_chr22_elasticNet_model_log.txt: the log file for a job run, columns include __chr__, __n_genes__, __seed_for_cv__, __alpha__